-This One Pot Pasta Primavera is a 30-minute dinner that's packed with fresh vegetables and an easy creamy parmesan sauce.
+This Easy One Pot Pasta Primavera is a healthy 30-minute dinner that's packed with fresh vegetables and a creamy parmesan sauce.

 How to make pasta primavera